vtexdocs/help-center-content/docs/announcements/en/transparency-and-security-with-the-new-audit-module.md

 ---
-title: "Transparency and security with the new Audit module"
+title: 'Transparency and security with the new Audit module'
 id: 6pEQQIFfZ1zB5RsheYOlHd
 status: PUBLISHED
 createdAt: 2021-10-21T14:48:01.106Z